michaelcd/superBoards/docs/dailynotes.md

 Tuesday: Feb 2nd
 [X] - Card Detail View - CSS
+[X] - Cards and lists can be dragged to NewCard and NewList slots

 [ ] - React Auth: Sign up
 [ ] - Dragging cards to an empty list